justnibio/retropie_xemu/README.md

 ## Install

-After that, install the Lime3ds setup script with:
+After that, install the Xemu setup script with:

 ```bash
 sudo apt install -y flatpak